ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 For example, consider PyAEDT documentation:

 - The URL for documentation of the latest stable release is `<https://aedtdocs.pyansys.com/>`_.
-- The URL for documentation of the lastest development version is `<https://dev.aedtdocs.pyansys.com/>`_.
+- The URL for documentation of the latest development version is `<https://dev.aedtdocs.pyansys.com/>`_.

 The latest development versions of both the library and its documentation are automatically kept up-to-date via GitHub actions.